 We have become so conditioned by our friends, frenemies and adversaries utilizing the social media stage that we have all become hypersensitive to what others post.
 Everyone wants to believe they are relevant enough to have provoked another to create a post about them, whether good or bad.
 Truthfully, sometimes we are correct in our suspicions.
 Still, it’s as though some people assume that if they mention an interest in camping or skydiving, everyone who then posts anything related to camping or skydiving is surely attempting to gain their attention.
 In truth, it is often those who are chronically guilty of such manipulative social media behavior who assume everyone else is also.

-It is tempting to assume everyone is interested in what we post every day, all day long.
-We all want to believe that everyone is listening – with their ears pressed to the door – when the mic is in their hand.
+It’s tempting to assume everyone is interested in what we post every day, all day long.
+We want to believe everyone is listening with their ears pressed to the door, don’t we?
 But it just isn’t true.
-People are oftentimes more concerned with what others are thinking about them and are more focused on their own activity on Instagram and Twitter.
-It doesn’t mean they don’t care about you; it just means people are more conscious of what is transpiring on their stage than on your stage.
+People are oftentimes more concerned with what others are thinking about them and more focused on their own Instagram and Twitter notifications to care what you’ve got to say or spew.
+It doesn’t mean they don’t care about you; it just means people are more conscious of who’s watching their stage than on your stage.
 Others just aren’t as emotionally entangled in our online activities as we may assume.

 People like your images so that you will like their images.
 People share your Tweets so that you will share their Tweets.
 People delete posts and tags so that their most flattering content shows rises to the top.
 People attempt to manipulate and orchestrate their image comments so that they appear more desirable to others.
 People unfollow others solely because they were unfollowed by them.
 It’s as though we somewhat hold each other hostage to our social media profiles.

 It’s contrived.
 It’s thirsty.
-It’s mildy to moderately narcissistic.
+It’s mildly to moderately narcissistic.
 It’s exhausting.
 But we all do it.
 We see right through the games other people play, but keep playing our own anyway.
-Each of us are products of this social media-driven generation.
-So put your semi-narcissistic hand in mine.
-We’re in this together.
+Each of us are products of our social media-driven generation.
+So, go ahead and put your self-absorbed hand in mine.
+We’re in this together, baby.